NOAA-PSL/land-SCF_proc/README.md

 See ./test for test case (hera only)

 Clara Draper, Tseganeh Gichamo, with input from Youlong Xia.
 June, 2021.
-Yuan Xue: add VIIRS processing capability and merge with original IMS'.
+Yuan Xue: add VIIRS processing capability and merge with the original IMS processing unit.
 July 2024.